 Every species and every breed within a species and every individual within a breed has unique possibilities in the world.
 Every individual is unique.
 To feel, to give form, to learn, to have relationships and to be spontaneous.
 They can bend and they can stretch.
 Animals intuitively “know” or can feel when they are in harmony, in balance with their nature, what their nature is.
 They are healthy when they are allowed to develop with safety, and they become what is possible for them; to feel (themselves and the outside world), to move in a natural way (what is natural for them as an individual), to have healthy relationships, to experience satisfaction and to show themselves to the world as they are.

 PSYCHOMOTOR THERAPY FOR COMPANION ANIMALS, METHOD NIEK BROUW

 Some people say “my animal came to me so that I could learn from them”.
 As human beings, we also have unique possibilities to feel, to be spontaneous and to give form.
 As individuals, we all have different possibilities and we can learn from our pets.
-Sometimes we can learn from our dogs how to play, to be spontaneous and become free in ways that we have not had an opportunity to experience.
+Sometimes we can learn from our dogs how to play, to be spontaneous and become free in ways that we have not had an opportunity to experience, or where we might otherwise feel judged in our spontaneous expression.
 Maybe we are suppressed as a natural extrovert-we act shy when we are naturally not shy.
-We may have a dog (for example an Australian Shepherd) who is naturally extroverted and free to show it.
+We may have a dog (for example an Australian Shepherd) who is naturally extroverted and is free to show it-they can be “ice breakers”.
 Dauchsunds tend to be emotional introverts and are happy to feel their surroundings.
-Maybe we act in a socially appropriate way instead of feeling free to just feel our surroundings.
+Sometimes, as people, we act in a socially appropriate way, behaving in an extroverted way as might be expected of us in certain circumstances instead of feeling free to just quietly feel our surroundings.
 Many cats can feel everything around them, remaining quiet and patient until they have a feeling to do something else.